jamiecaesar/securecrt-tools/README.md

 These scripts should work on any version of SecureCRT that supports python.
 If you find that a script won't work on your machine, please post an issue to let us know!

+**NOTE:** The master branch now contains the re-written versions of these scripts.
+Not all have been ported yet, but some new additions only exist here.
+Please see the `Pre-2017` branch if you need to access the old version.

 ## Scripts:

 * **arp_to_csv.py** - Captures the ARP table and outputs the data to a CSV file.
 This output is requird for `switchport_mapping.py`.